web-platform-tests/wpt.fyi/api/query/README.md

 across each of the runs separately).
 However, there are several other root query types that can be invoked by wrapping the query(s), including explicitly wrapping with `exists`.

-If multiple root queries are used, they are implicitly combined with `AND`, i.e. each query must separately be true. e.g.
+If multiple root queries are used, then each query must separately be true. e.g.

     count>1(status:!pass) none(status:missing)

 Requires that more than one non-pass result is present, and none of the results are missing.
-You can also explicitly combine the root queries with `and`, e.g.

-    count<3(status:pass) and none(status:missing)

 Alternatively, root queries can be combined using `or`, e.g.

     none(status:pass) or all(status:pass)

-Note that the `and` conjunction takes precedence over the `or` conjunction.
+Note that the and-conjunction (no keyword) takes precedence over the `or` conjunction.

 #### Exists